-A lack of moisture in the air can dry out your nasal passages, bringing about irritation of the skin, eyes, nose and mouth and may even exacerbate respiratory illnesses.
+A lack of moisture in the air can dry out your nasal passages, causing irritation of the skin, eyes, nose and mouth and may even exacerbate respiratory illnesses.
 Installing a whole-home humidifier for your heating and cooling system can help clear your sinuses, moisturize your nasal passages, and improve your breathing.
-Adding moisture to your air is optimal for your health.
+Adding moisture to your air is ideal for your health.
 Whole-home humidifiers help minimize your risk of illness as viruses and bacteria do not develop in moist air.

 And, do you apply more moisturizing products in the winter?
-That is likely due to the air drying out your skin and lips, leading to itchy, dull spots and cracks.
-Adding moisture using a humidifier will help keep your skin and lips smooth by preventing the dry, flakiness often associated with the cold winter months.
+That could be due to the air drying out your skin and lips, leading to itchy, dull spots and cracks.
+Adding moisture using a humidifier will help keep your skin and lips smooth by preventing the dry, flakiness that often comes along with the cold winter months.

 Save on Energy Bills

 A whole-home humidifier doesn’t just add to your health – it adds to your wallet.
-Increasing the amount of moisture in the air generally helps your home feel warmer at a lower temperature, lowering your heating bills.
+Increasing the amount of moisture in the air generally helps your home feel warmer at a lower temperature, reducing your heating bills.
 Low humidity can also reduce the efficiency of your home’s heating system.
 Air that captures more moisture can hold more heat, which means it will feel warmer.
-In turn, low humidity in your home means the air will seem cooler, causing you to have to turn up the heat more than necessary to be comfortable.
+To that end, low humidity in your home means the air will feel cooler, causing you to have to turn up the heat more than necessary to feel comfortable.

 Stop the Static

-The dry, cool air can create a lot of static.
+The dry, cool air can cause a lot of static.
 Is your family getting shocked more lately?
 A humidifier makes the air less dry and reduces your likelihood of being shocked at home.